Ramm23/MyAudioPlugin/README.md

-# SimpleEQ
+# AudioPluginTemplate
-A simple VST3 EQ plugin based on JUCE
+A simple template for plugin development using JUCE and Clion